SmruthiRavichandran/federated-learning/README.md

 # A PyTorch framework for federated learning

+**What is federated Learning?**

+Federated learning is a machine learning approach where models are trained across multiple decentralized devices or servers holding local data samples, without transferring the data to a central server.
+This ensures data privacy and security by keeping sensitive information on local devices.
+The system aggregates locally computed model updates to improve a global model.
+It is commonly used in applications like personalized recommendations, healthcare, and finance.
+Federated learning addresses challenges like data heterogeneity, communication efficiency, and privacy concerns.

 This is a baseline framework for federated learning.

 It supports various datasets and optimization strategies.